Vanderval31bs/EmployeeAttritionAnalysis/README.md

-**Note:** This project is from an old Machine Learning course at MTM UFSC.
+**Note:** This project was completed a long time ago during a Machine Learning course at MTM UFSC.
 While it reflects my work at that time, I've since grown in my understanding and skills.
 I plan to revisit and update this project in the future.

 ## Problem Statement